CristianLaimon/4-Pictures-1-Word-Clon-CSharp/README.md

 # 4 Pictures 1 Word - Hangman Edition

-An easy gamme made in c# with the purpose of learning the language, its kinda interesting and maybe you can have fun of it, do whatever you want with it, its free.
+An easy game made in c# with the purpose of learning the language, its kinda interesting and maybe you can have fun of it, do whatever you want with it, its free.

 ## How to use